SardonyxApp/sardonyx-server/README.md

 # sardonyx-server
 サードニクス

-Server for Sardonyx・サードニクスのサーバー
+Server for Sardonyx

-## About・概要
+## About
-Sardonyx is an online solution to transform how students and teachers use technology at the International Baccalaureate Diploma Program in Tokyo Metropolitan Kokusai High School.
+Sardonyx is an online solution to transform how high school students and teachers use technology to manage workloads.
 Sardonyx offers a cross-platfrom experience for all its users, through its mobile and web platforms.
-This repository contains code for Sardonyx's mobile application.
+This repository contains code for Sardonyx's web application, targeted for computers and tablets.

-The mobile application offers a responsive mobile experience of Kokusai's online environment.
-It also provides a real time messaging service between students and teachers.
-This is a solution to enhance student-teacher communication while complying to the Tokyo Metropolitan Board of Education's policies.

-サードニクスは東京都立国際高校国際バカロレアコースの生徒と教員のテクノロジーの使い方を改新するためのオンラインソリューションです。
-スマートフォンとウェブアプリケーションを通じてサードニクスはクロスプラットフォームなサービスを提供する予定です。このリポジトリでは、サードニクスのスマートフォンアプリケーションのコードを載せております。

-本アプリケーションはスマートフォンでの国際高校のICT環境を改善するほか、生徒・教員間のリアルタイムメッセージングサービスを提供目標としています。これは東京都教育委員会のポリシーに従いながら、生徒と先生の間のコミュニケーションを改善するソリューションなのです。
+The web application offers a group tasklist accessible by both teachers and students.
+Students and teachers benefit from the transparency of the workload, organized by due dates, subjects, and task categories.
+Each task on the list can be given a detailed description.

-## How to Use・使用方法
+## How to Use
-Sardonyx is currently under development and is not available for use.

-サードニクスは現在開発途中で、まだ非公開です。
+Navigate to [sardonyx.app](https://sardonyx.app), then enter your credentials.
+Students can use their Managebac credentials to login, while teachers are assigned a login and a password.

+Read the info page in the app to learn more about using the application.

 ## API
 Sardonyx's Managebac API can be accessed at the following endpoints.